m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

 * Select New service connection -> Kubernetes.
 Select Azure subscription as your authentication.
 Specify the connection name to be javaee-cafe-cluster.
 Select the cluster to be javaee-cafe-cluster.
 Click OK.

 ## Create and Run the Pipeline
 * Select pipelines.
 Click new -> new build pipeline.
 Select GitHub as source control.
 Select javaee-docker from your own repository.
 Select existing Azure Pipelines YAML file.
 Select /kubernetes-devops/javaee-cafe/azure-pipelines.yml as the path.

-Hit run.
+* In the YAML file, replace occurrences of `rezarahman` with `<Your Docker Hub ID>`.
+When done, hit run.
 * When the job finishes running, the application will be deployed to Kubernetes.
 * Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/javaee-cafe`:
    ```